AleCisMar/VirTaK/README.md

 ### generate_tree.py:

 This is not compulsory but it will merge the profile of viruses listed in an input list with the profiles of all viruses belonging to a specified taxon, perform an all vs all comparison to obtain a distance matrix and finally a distance tree.
 Such tree will be a proxy of the phylogenetic relationships within the taxon and how is the query virus related to other member viruses.
+It helps answering the questions: how are our assembled viruses related to other viruses belonging to the taxon of the least dissimilar virus?, do they represent a novel lineage?

 ```{bash, eval=FALSE, echo=TRUE}
 usage: generate_tree.py [-h] -d DATABASE -l LIST -s STRING -n NEWICK